2020PB/police-brutality/reports/Oregon.md

 ### Two protesters hospitalized after being shot by less-lethal munitions | July 22nd

-Two individuals who attended protests in Portland on July 22nd have been hospitalized for injuries sustained from less lethal rounds used by federal officers.
+Two individuals who attended protests in Portland on July 22nd have been hospitalized for injuries sustained from less lethal rounds used by federal officers near 3rd and Madison.

 One protester was shot in the head just below his helmet.
 A medic who attended him on site says he lost consciousness repeatedly on the way to the hospital.
 A CT scan revealed metal shrapnel in his head.
 The protester is now home and is expected to make a full recovery.